Pennsylvania Election Ballot

 Upgrading the SURE Voter Database would help reduce the number of duplicates

-Upgrading the Statewide Uniform Registry of Registered Electors (SURE) voter database to a top-down instead of bottom-up system would make de-duplicating records across counties much easier, and would reduce the likelihood of duplicate records being created in the first place.
-The SURE system not only includes data on each voter’s registration, but also information about how often they voted and by what method, as well as key information related to voting by mail.
+• Upgrading the SURE voter database to a top-down instead of bottom-up system would make de-duplicating records across counties much easier, and would reduce the likelihood of duplicate records being created in the first place.

 About the Authors